-Environment Source of Water Means of Obtaining and/or Making Potable Remarks Beach Ground Dig hole deep enough to allow water to seep in; obtain rocks, build fire, and heat rocks; drop hot rocks in water; hold cloth over hole to absorb steam; wring water from cloth.
-Alternate method if a con- tainer or bark pot is avail- able: Fill container or pot with seawater; build fire and boil water to produce steam; hold cloth over container to absorb steam wring water from cloth.
-Desert Dig holes deep enough to allow water to seep in.
-In a sand dune beit, any available water will be found beneath the origina valley floor at the edge of dunes. areas • at foot of concave banks of dry river beads at foot of cliffs or rock outcrops at first depression behind first sand dune of dry desen lakes È wherever you find damp surface sand wherever you find green vegetation Cacti barrel cactus and mash or squeeze the pulp. since you must get the long, strong s Without a machete, cutting into a cactus is difficult and takes time since you must get past the long, strong spines and cut through the
+Environment Source of Water Means of Obtaining and/or Making Potable Remarks Beach Ground Dig hole deep enough to allow water to seep in; fire, and heat rocks; drop hot rocks in water; hole to absorb over hole to absorb steam; wring water from cloth.
+Alternate method if a con- tainer or bark pot is avail- able.
+Fill container or pot and boil water to produce steam; hold cloth over container to absorb steam wring water from cloth.
+Desert Ground • In valleys and low areas • at foot of concave beads of dry river rock outcrops • at first depression out first depression dune of dry deser dune of dry deser iakes • wherever you find sand • wherever you find • wherever you find ı In a sand dune belt, any available water will be found beneath the original valiey floor at the edge of dunes.
+Cacti Cut off the top of a barrel cactus and mash or squeeze the pulp.
+CAUTION: Do not eat pulp.
+Place pulp In mouth, suck out juice, and discard pulp.
+Without a machete, cutting into a cactus is difficult and lakes time since you must get past the long, strong spines and cut through the tough rind.